2023 Masters Golf Betting Guide

 Is it Legal to Bet on the Masters Golf Tournament?

-Below are the top rated online sportsbooks that cater to US players.
-They all have excellent reputations in the industry and pay out winners accordingly.
-If you plan on making any wagers on the 2018 Masters this year, any site below would be a good choice for American players.
+Below are the top-rated online sportsbooks that cater to US golf bettors.
+They all have excellent reputations in the industry and payout winners accordingly.
+If you are planning to bet on the US Open Golf Tournament or the Masters this year, any site below would be a good choice for Americans.

 Tips For Betting On The Masters